How Fit is Your Business? Part 4: Speed & Mobility

 Technology Infrastructure.
 Agility also demands that all organizational participants have the tools and resources to quickly access the organization’s knowledge network and relationships.
 A simple knowledge management system is no longer sufficient for agility; individuals need to be able to quickly access the people and capacity of the organization, not simply search decontextualized bits of data.

 Research also shows that people need more than just awareness and access to their knowledge networks; they need relational connections and context to effectively use the network (Cross and Parker, 2004).
 Learning and development approaches that combine the development of social capital, along with awareness of and access to the wisdom and experience of the network are thriving.
 Creating a technology infrastructure that provides the stability and flexibility for responding to emerging opportunities, along with enhanced confidence and competence in improvisation is an unbeatable strategy for creating the agile organization.
+New technology like Artificial Intelligence can go a long way in meaningfully contributing to building this learning and development infrastructure.

 What strategies are you using to enhance agility in your organization?